Special Collections Procedures: UMaine

 - 700: Add a 700 note for the thesis advisor, followed by subfield

 ‡e advisor ‡4 ths.
 (If

 two or more members of the advisory committee are listed as co-advisors, include a 700 note for each one.)

 Do a search on the advisor's name in the OCLC Authority File.
 If there is not an authorized form of the

-advisor's name, do a search on the name in Millennium and use the most common form of the name.
+advisor's name, do a search on the name in Sierra and use the most common form of the name.